chimplie/the-love-geometry/WHY-TA-DEFENCE.md

 Why Test Assignment Defence?
 ============================

-The test assignment and their defence is in the heart of our recruitment policy.
-The reason why we shifted from the quizzes to this form of candidate evaluation is that formal tests do not give one to express their skills and attitude and therefore can not be a reliable source of information about candidate’s experience and level of interest in the proposed position.
-Simply speaking, if quizzes are too simple they show nothing, if they are too complex they can be either compromised (the person already knows an answer) or can put candidate into frustration preventing him or her to exercise their craftsmanship.
+Test assignments and their defence are in the heart of our recruitment process.

+We felt that the formal interview tests / quizzes are not a reliable source of information about the candidate’s experience and level of interest in the proposed position; they do not provide an opportunity to properly express one's skills and attitude.
+Simply speaking, if quizzes are too simple they show nothing; if they are too complex they can be either compromised (the person already knows the answer) or can put candidates into frustration preventing them from exercising their craftsmanship.
+Hence why we shifted to home assignments.

-We must emphasize that despite the fact that engineering is a complex and hard the modern approach (and the Chimplie approach) lays in creating comfortable and open environment that forks for the people and where people receive support and their competition is not reduced to a zero-sum game.
-That means that if we want to “battle-test” a candidate we have to sandbox such environment.
-Which means that we do not put candidates under unnecessary stress but rather give him or her opportunity to express: their skills, ingenuity, responsibility, respect to their temporary teammate (the defence opponent).
+We believe that despite the fact that engineering is a complex craft, the modern approach lays in creating a comfortable and open environment tailored for the individual, where the person receives support and where their competition is not reduced to a zero-sum game.
+If we want to “battle-test” a candidate, we have to sandbox such an environment.
+This means we do not want to
+put candidates under unnecessary stress, but rather give them an opportunity to express their skills, ingenuity, responsibility, and respect to their temporary teammate (the defence opponent).